intsystems/BMM/lab7/Readme.md

 3. [Ksenofontov Gregory] Repeat [knowledge distillation without dataset](https://arxiv.org/pdf/1710.07535.pdf) for MNIST dataset using top layer and all-layer statistics.

-4. Visualize repeat-copy task using LSTM with schedules: from large length to small length and vice versa.
+4. [Yakovlev Konstantin] Visualize repeat-copy task using LSTM with schedules: from large length to small length and vice versa.
 Number of repeats is constant, set to 1.

-Visualize model performance wrt optimization iterations.
+Visualize model performance w.r.t. optimization iterations.

 5. Visualize repeat-copy task using LSTM with schedule: from small number of repeats to large number of repeats.
 Compare with no-schedule baseline (number of repeats is random).
 Length is constant, set to 30.